Liltyki/Cyber-Portfolio/WritupsCTF/TempestTHM.md

 ---

-## 🚪 Initial Access — Malicious Document
+## 🚪 Initial Access — Malicious Document & Stage 2 Execution

 The alert gives us a few pieces of information: the malicious `.doc` file and the chain of commands executed by that document.